10 reasons why your child should study in the UKby Judith Charlton

 More degree choice

-Degree subjects range from the arts, to languages, business, law, engineering, science, medicine and more, so your son or daughter can follow their passion.
+Degree subjects range from the arts, to languages, business, law, engineering, science, medicine and more, so your child can follow their passion.

 Earn while learning

-As an international student, your son or daughter must have enough money to pay for their course and support themselves while they are studying in the UK – they may even have to provide evidence of this as part of their application for a Student Visa.
+As an international student, your child must have enough money to pay for their course and support themselves while they are studying in the UK – they may even have to provide evidence of this as part of their application for a Student Visa.

 But if they want to work part-time to earn a little extra money, make new friends, or gain valuable work experience, they can.
 However, they must check if there are any restrictions on the number of hours they can work and the type of work they can do.